turnqujo/War-Service/README.md

 ## Running the Game

 **This program requires Node to run.**
-After cloning and doing an `npm install`, the program can be run using `npm start` from a command line at the project directory.
+Start with an `npm install`, then the program can be run using `npm start` from a command line at the project directory.

 ## Running the Tests